apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Report: Chase Young undergoing neck procedure, is expected to be sidelined into training camp**
+**Ariana Grande and Dalton Gomez divorce is official**

-You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/report-chase-young-undergoing-neck-procedure-is-expected-to-be-sidelined-into-training-camp).
+You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68612693).

 ## Requirements
 - Python 3.8